tjuzen/19_invaders.p5js/README.md

 # 19_invaders.p5js

-Creating a space invaders where the ship destroy students in p5.js
+Creating a space invaders in p5.js

 Just clone the repository and launch the index.html in your favourite browser.

 "Loading..." error?
-You can launch http-server, or try opening the index.html in another browser.
+You can try : another browser, http-server, or if you are on google chrome the easiest way is to add this extension : https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb